 The MAR Fund’s Environmental and Social Management System (ESMS) seeks to ensure that all grants have a substantial net benefit to the environment and communities in the MAR Region, and to avoid, minimize and mitigate their environmental and social risks and impacts.

 International donors are requesting that the projects they support actively minimize their risks and mitigate their potential negative impacts, as well as maximize their benefits.
-MAR fund is complying with this request through its Environmental and Social Management System (ESMS) and we are now ready to begin its roll out with our partners in the region.
+MAR fund is complying with this request through its Environmental and Social Management System (ESMS) and we are now beginning its roll out with our partners in the region.

 On this page you will find the following elements of the ESMS:

 This section outlines the procedures of the assessment and management of the environmental and social risks and impacts that projects funded by MAR Fund must follow.

 The “ESS 1: Assessment and Management of Environmental and Social Risks and Impacts” describes the environmental and social assessment and management requirements and procedures of MAR Fund.
-Basically, all project proposals will follow the process illustrated in Figure 1: Assessment and Management of risks and impacts throughout the project cycle.
-This applies to the project proposals made through the Small Grants mechanism, the Special Grants mechanism, and the Specific Projects and includes all the windows described above.
-The same process will apply to all MAR Fund funding channeled through any other future mechanism or window.
+All project proposals will follow the process illustrated in Figure 1: Assessment and management of risks and impacts throughout the project cycle.

 Figure 1.
-Assesment and Management of risks and impacts through the project cycle
+Assessment and Management of risks and impacts through the project cycle

 MAR Fund Grievance Mechanism